Water Capacity: 42 fl oz

 The price range varies for drip coffee machines, with options available for most budgets.

-Automated and semi-automated pour-over machines tend to be more expensive by default because they're designed to offer barista-level quality drinks.
-The Breville Precision Brewer (Amazon) costs $329.95, and it can cost all the way up to $11,900+ for a professional Poursteady.
+Automated and semi-automated pour-over machines are more expensive by default because they're designed to offer barista-level quality drinks.
+The Breville Precision Brewer (Amazon) costs $329.95, and a professional Poursteady can cost up to $11,900+.

 At the opposite end of the scale, manual pour-over drippers cost as little as $13.99 for the likes of the Dowan Pour Over Coffee Dripper (Amazon) or $30-$55 for starter sets such as the Cosori 8-cup set (Amazon), or the Chemex 6-cup bundle (Amazon).
-Both bundles and those like them, come with cups and filters as well as the dripper itself.
+Both bundles, and those like them, come with cups, filters, and the dripper itself.
 An average gooseneck kettle costs around $50.
 The prices vary based on material – drippers are sold in metal, plastic, and ceramic models – as well as brand name and shape.

 When considering the price, it's important to factor in the additional costs, too.
-Both need filters, and you'll need to buy either coffee beans and a grinder or coffee grounds.
+Both need filters, and you'll need to buy coffee beans, a grinder, or coffee grounds.

-It may appear that little separates drip coffee and pour-over coffee makers, and in terms of function and total price, that's largely true.
+It may appear that little separates drip coffee and pour-over coffee makers, which is largely true in terms of function and total price.
 However, in terms of appeal, they offer different selling points.

-Pour-over coffee methods are best suited to those who enjoy the process of making coffee and have a keen interest in the nuances of flavor.
+Pour-over coffee methods are best suited to those who enjoy the process of making coffee and are keen on the nuances of flavor.
 This method requires more time and involvement but offers greater control over the brewing process.
-It's a method that appeals to those who view coffee brewing not just as a means to an end but as an enjoyable part of their daily routine.
+It appeals to those who view coffee brewing not just as a means to an end but as an enjoyable part of their daily routine.

 By contrast, drip coffee machines offer an efficient and straightforward way to make coffee.
 You sacrifice flavor intensity and versatility, but it's perfect for people who enjoy a lighter, smoother cup of coffee without the fuss.